ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

   Hardware attestation report, binding a public key for receipt verification to the long-term transparency service identity.

   RATS? proof-of-work?

+### Registration Policy

+The registration policy takes as input the protected headers (but not the statement) of the claim to be registered and the ledger (possibly including prior transparent claims from the same `issuer` and `feed`).

+In particular, the `reg_info` header provides an extensible mechanism that lets the issuer select the parts of the registration policy to be applied to a given claim.

+Future revisions of this note will specify a default policy that MUST be enforced for every tag present in `reg_info` and supported by the TS.
+For example, a `release_note` may be uninterpreted, whereas a `sequence number` may be accepted only if its value is either 1 if this is the first claim for this `feed` or n+1 if the last registered claim for this feed had `sequence number` n.

+The transparency service MUST document its registration policy and the `reg_info` tags it supports, both to minimize the risk of rejecting claims presented by issuers, and to advertise the properties implied by receipt verification.

+The transparency service MAY apply additional policies.
+As an example, a TS for a sofware provider may additionally authenticate and authorize the parties that submit claims for registration.

 ### Ledger Requirements